clij/clijx-assistant/getting_started.md

-# Getting started CLIJx-incubating image processing workflows
+# Getting started desinging image processing workflows with the CLIJx Assistant
 Open your 3D+channel+time data set.
 Consider opening it as [virtual stacks](https://imagej.nih.gov/ij/docs/guide/146-8.html) if it's huge.
 Afterwards, activate CLIJx-Incubator by clicking on its tool icon.